RamDanny/oneword/README.md

   2. TinyDB -- For storage (https://tinydb.readthedocs.io/en/latest/index.html)
   3. All-escapes -- For representing binary esscapes in text (https://pypi.org/project/all-escapes/)

-* The only thing to remember is to keep noting down the passphrase generated for every session This is done for security reasons
+* The only thing to remember is to keep noting down the passphrase generated for every session.
+This is done for security reasons